pulumi/pulumi-hugo/themes/default/content/cloud-engineering-summit/_index.md

         - Orchestrating workflows and microservices
         - Share your open source project
       description: |
         Cloud engineering teams deploy modern cloud applications and infrastructure through unified and automated delivery processes with thorough testing.
 Often this means deploying infrastructure and application code together through a CI/CD process that builds, tests, and deploys cloud applications.
 Many others build shared services platforms that automatically deploy approved infrastructure for end-users, such as developers.
-These capabilities enable: using a unified infrastructure & Application CI/CD Pipeline, applying automated infrastructure testing, or programmatically managing infrastructure deployments.

     - name: Manage
       topics: